flub78/multitenant/doc/development/development.md

 # Development Workflow

-## General workflow
+## General workflow for a new feature

-* Defines a feature using
+Defines use cases using
   * As a user
   * I want to
   * So ..

-* Define validation scenarios
+Define validation scenarios
   * Given ..
   * When ..
   * Then ..

-* Implement the validation scenarios that should not pass
+Implement the validation scenarios that should not pass
   * Write the code
   * write unit tests for the code